p2panda/handbook/website/blog/2024-04-08-capabilities.md

 title: Access control in a p2p world
 ---

-_TLDR; capability based access control system designs for p2panda: https://github.com/p2panda/capabilities/blob/main/DESIGN.md_
+_TLDR; capability based access control system designs for p2panda: [Read Design Document on GitHub](https://github.com/p2panda/capabilities/blob/main/DESIGN.md)_

 ## Introduction

 Hello 👋 and welcome to the first p2panda research blog post!
-This is the start of series of posts where we'll be publicly documenting our research process.
+This is the start of a series of posts where we'll be publicly documenting our research process.
 We've always cared about making our system designs accessible and publishing tutorials and other learning resources.
 This is an effort to also make our research more transparent and hopefully useful to users and developers in the wider p2p ecosystem.

 One of our primary tasks over the next months is to design and implement an access control system for p2panda.
 This is no simple matter in a leaderless peer-to-peer network.
 When using centralized services, we put our trust in a single provider, and delegate to them responsibility for storing data and authorizing access requests.
-This will likely involve agreeing user credentials (username, password etc..).
-By knowing these credentials it is assumed we have authority to access to my data.
+This will likely involve agreeing user credentials (username, password etc.).
+By knowing these credentials it is assumed we have authority to access my data.

 This model is not possible (or welcome!) in peer-to-peer systems.
-There is no central source of authority, so we need a way for peers to communicate authority boundaries themselves, in a away which allows all peers on the network to act as "authorizer" when handling access requests.
+There is no central source of authority, so we need a way for peers to communicate authority boundaries themselves, in a way which allows all peers on the network to act as "authorizer" when handling access requests.
 There are many well researched approaches to designing access control systems in multi-actor systems, originating not only in network technologies, but also operating system design and asynchronous programming environments, which offer solutions to this very problem.
 Many of these incorporate patterns from Capability-based Security [wikipedia](https://en.wikipedia.org/wiki/Capability-based_security) systems.
 In the rest of this article we'll go a little deeper into what a system like this needs to look like for p2panda, look over a few systems we've spent time researching, and then share our current designs.

 ## Authoring and owning data